eth-ait/Gaussian-Garments/DataPreparation.md

 Our main algorithm requires the following data:
 1. RGB frames of the multi-view videos
 2. Binary masks of the garment of interest
-3. Binary masks of the foreground (covering the body together with all garments)
+3. Binary masks of the foreground (covering the body together with all the garments)
 4. Camera parameters
 5. SMPL-X parameters for each frame together with corresponding body meshes.